AnthonyEdmonds/laravel-find/README.md

 }
 ```

+#### findDisplayLabel

+The display label for the Model type, such as "Authors by name and book title".

+Used primarily for generally identifying the Model, preferably with context around which terms users can find by.

 #### canBeFoundBy

-Used to determine whether the current User (or null, if not signed in) can find a type of Model.
+Used to determine whether the current user (or null, if not signed in) can find a type of Model.

 This logic will show or hide the entire Model type based on a `true` or `false` return.

-The Find helper will throw an `AuthorizationException` if a User attempts to find a Model they are not allowed to.
+The Find helper will throw an `AuthorizationException` if a user attempts to find a Model they are not allowed to.

 #### findLabel